-If a sewer cleaning company breaks or damages your sanitary service lateral, they are responsible for repairing the lateral.
+If a sewer cleaning company damages your sanitary service lateral, they are responsible for repairing the damage.

 My sanitary service lateral was broken by a private contractor or a utility company doing work in my street.
 Who is responsible?

 If a private contractor or utility company damages your sanitary service lateral, they are responsible for repairing the damage.

 Is a permit required to repair my sewer lateral?

 Yes, a plumbing permit is required to repair a sanitary service lateral to ensure that the work is done properly and meets Minneapolis code.
 If you are hiring a plumbing contractor to do the work, the contractor typically would obtain the permit.

 Plumbing permits for sewer repairs done by a licensed plumber outside your building by calling (612) 673-2451.
-Minneapolis Utility Connections can provide a list of licensed plumbing contractors that perform outside plumbing work on your sanitary sewer lateral is available from Minneapolis Utility Connections.
-This list is revised each January.
+Minneapolis Utility Connections can provide a list of licensed plumbing contractors that perform outside plumbing work on your sanitary sewer lateral, but cannot give personal recommendations.

 Who can repair my sanitary sewer service?